Our work in Somalia

 The field experience and research has also resulted in a series of publications and resources on Somalia (see Resources) which are an insightful resource for academics and practitioners.

-International Donors and Funding
+International Partners and Funding

+LPI works closely with cooperation partners in Somalia.
+These include the Zamzam Foundation, Somali Peace Line, and the Somali Women Solidarity Organization.
 A major part of the Programme’s funding is provided by the Swedish International Development and Co-operation Agency (Sida).
 Other financial partners include the European Union and the Church of Sweden.
 For a complete list of LPI’s funding sources please visit the Funding page.